-Postpartum blues, a mild and transient depression in the immediate postpartum period, occur in up to 85% of new mothers [3].
+Postpartum blues, a mild and transient depression in the immediate postpartum period, occur in up to 70% to 85% of new mothers [3; 132].
 The condition is characterized by mild dysphoria, with symptoms such as tearfulness, fatigue, sleep disturbances, and physical exhaustion, that lasts a few days following delivery.
-The majority of women experiencing postpartum blues recover spontaneously within three to five days [2; 3; 4].
+The majority of women experiencing postpartum blues recover spontaneously within three to five days [3; 4; 132].

-PPD occurs in approximately 10% to 15% of new mothers [2; 3; 5].
+PPD occurs in approximately 10% to 20% of new mothers [3; 5; 93; 132].
 According to multiple studies, PPD occurs at the same rate in new mothers around the world [6].
 There is little evidence to suggest that any country or class of persons is not at risk for PPD.
 Symptoms usually occur shortly after childbirth but may occur as late as one year after delivery.
 PPD is a serious, long-lasting type of depression in women that can have harmful consequences for the mother and child if undetected and untreated [3].

 The symptoms of PPD are similar to the symptoms of any major depressive disorder.
-However, due to the unique issues regarding the mother-infant relationship, the adaptation to parenthood following the delivery of a baby, and the impact of the mother's depression on the infant, PPD should be considered in its own right as a unique mood disorder suffered by postpartum women [7].
+However, due to the unique issues regarding the mother-infant relationship, the adaptation to parenthood following the delivery of a baby, and the impact of the mother's depression on the infant, PPD should be considered in its own right as a unique mood disorder suffered by postpartum women [7; 47].

 The third type of postpartum mental disturbance, postpartum psychosis, occurs in 1 to 2 of every 1,000 new mothers [8; 9].
 If undetected and untreated, postpartum psychosis presents a danger to both the life of the mother and her infant.
 Infanticide is rare but does occur in 1 of 250,000 women with postpartum psychosis [10].
-An estimated 5% of patients with postpartum psychosis will attempt infanticide or suicide [9].
+Among patients with postpartum psychosis, an estimated 4% will attempt infanticide and 5% will attempt suicide [9].